Emlakçı (Real Estate Agent) – Turkey Property Guide

 Emlakçı is a Turkish term for a real estate agent or property broker.
 In Turkey, an emlakçı acts as an intermediary between buyers and sellers (or landlords and tenants) in property transactions.
 They assist with listings, negotiations, paperwork, and legal compliance, often working through licensed agencies called emlak ofisleri (real estate offices).

-An emlakçı must be registered with the Turkish Chamber of Real Estate Consultants (TEHK) to operate legally.
 Their services typically include property valuations, marketing, contract preparation, and coordinating viewings.
 While not mandatory for private sales, most foreigners rely on an emlakçı due to language barriers and complex local regulations.

 | Turkish Term | English Equivalent | Notes |